danielpreotiuc/twitter-collection-utils/README.md

 ## Scripts

+#### ch.py

-### ch.py - gets the historical tweets of a list of users
+Gets the historical tweets of a list of users

-### dedupl.sh - deduplicate a file of tweets

 _Usage_:

+	python ch.py userfile consumerid targetfolder

+userfile - file with the list of user ids, one/line (default 'user-file')

+consumerid - number of consumer (see installation section)

+targetfolder - the target folder name (default 'timelines', creates the folder if it doesn't exist)

+#### dedupl.sh

+Deduplicates files of tweets

+_Usage_:

 	./dedupl.sh folder

 folder - folder of tweet files that need deduplication (relative to script location)

-### follow.py - follows a list of users without making twitter suspicious
+#### follow.py

 Follows a list of users from the current account.